Hierarchy | |

 Translated by «Yandex.Translator»

-In West Slavic and Carpathian-Balkan mythology witch, undead, pirica, drinking human blood.
-It is believed that this myth grew up many legends about vampires.
+In the Western Slavic and Carpathian-Balkan mythologies, a witch, an undead, a ghoul drinking human blood.
+It is believed that many legends about vampires grew out of this myth.
 Can turn into a bird.
-It feeds on life energy.
+It feeds on vital energy.

-In the folklore of the aborigines of Australia and Kiribati a wonderful bird, carrying square eggs.
-Laying the egg she loudly calls out, "War!".
+In the folklore of the aborigines of Australia and Kiribati, a wonderful bird carrying square eggs.
+Laying an egg, she shouts loudly "Uer!".
 She can do it right in flight.

 Ozlem